 FSC professor receives Ben and Janice Wade Outstanding Teaching Award

 LAKELAND, Fla.
-(March 26, 2008) — Dr. Eric Kjellmark, associate professor of biology at Florida Southern College, received the Ben and Janice Wade Outstanding Teaching Award during the college’s Founders Day Convocation held March 13.
-This award, established in 1997, is conferred annually upon the Florida Southern College professor who has demonstrated outstanding classroom teaching performance, the encouragement of which was a priority of Dr. Wade during his fifteen-year tenure as Florida Southern's chief academic officer (1973-77; 1985-96).
+(May 17, 2005) — Paula K. Parsché, chair of the music department at Florida Southern College, received the Ben and Janice Wade Outstanding Teaching Award during the college’s Honors Convocation held April 20.
+This award, established in 1997, is conferred annually upon the Florida Southern College teacher who has demonstrated outstanding classroom teaching performance, the encouragement of which was a priority of Dr. Wade during his fifteen-year tenure as Florida Southern's chief academic officer (1973-77; 1985-96).

 Parsché will receive a $2,000 check as this year’s recipient.
 The citation presented to her during the ceremony reads in part, “She is a gifted teacher, an outstanding department administrator, and an extremely versatile performing artist.
 As teacher, she inspires her students in the classroom as well as in their one-on-one lessons.
 As a performing artist, her projects extend from chamber music to accompanying vocal and instrumental artists including the famed Metropolitan Opera artist Roberta Peters here on our Branscomb stage.”